Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 Step 5: Rinse the Coils

-Indoor Coils: Wipe the coils with a clean, damp cloth to remove the cleaning solution and debris.
-Be careful not to oversaturate the area.
+Indoor Coils: Wipe with a damp cloth to remove loosened debris.
+Avoid over-saturating the coils.

 Step 6: Straighten Bent Fins (Optional)